-UM BWMC’s Osteoporosis Clinic offers specialized care for patients age 49 and older who have had a broken bone, also called a fracture.
+UM BWMC’s Osteoporosis Clinic offers specialized care for patients age 49 and older who have had a broken bone or are at high-risk for developing osteoporosis.
 Adults who have had a fracture are at very high risk for suffering additional fractures in the future, especially if they have osteoporosis.

 At the first clinic visit, patients have a comprehensive evaluation of their bone health, including:

 - Bone density scan

 - Discuss impact of lifestyle, exercise, physical therapy and fall prevention

 At the second clinic visit, blood work and bone density scan results are reviewed and a treatment plan to plan to support bone health and help prevent future fractures is established.
 Treatment can include lifestyle changes, vitamins, medications and ongoing screening.

 Fractures can be a major life event, causing pain, hospital stays and lengthy recoveries, preventing you from carrying on with normal daily activities.
 The Osteoporosis Clinic is here to help prevent you from suffering another fracture.